The new normal: Ways of working for leadership teams

 While there may have been a great deal of grumbling about working from home initially, it’s widely reported that employees have preferred working away from the office.
 A recent study by the Institute of Directors showed that of 1,000 companies, more than half planned to reduce their long-term use of communal workplaces.
 IOD’s director Roger Barker, reported that remote working could be here to stay for many businesses as it had proved to be one of the most tangible impacts of covid-19 on the economy.

 However, hands-on bosses will find having dispersed teams particularly difficult when collaborative working is essential.
-Working from home doesn’t suit all individuals and so staff must be supported to ensure their mental health is in check and that they are able to keep motivated.
-Keep up their spirits with gamification, acknowledgement and reward systems, that can be publicly displayed on the Attollo homepage, to see higher rates of productivity.
+Working from home doesn’t suit all individuals and so staff must be supported to ensure their mental health is in check and motivated.
+Keep up their spirits with gamification, acknowledgement and reward systems.
+These can be publicly displayed on the Attollo homepage, to see higher rates of productivity.

 Improved employee experience